Biden is 'convinced' Putin has decided to invade Ukraine

 Also Friday, the U.S. government released new estimates of how many military personnel Russia has in and around Ukraine.
 It said there are between 169,000 and 190,000 personnel, up from about about 100,000 on Jan.
 30, according to Michael Carpenter, the permanent U.S. representative to the Organization for Security and Cooperation in Europe.

-The new estimate includes military troops along the border, in Belarus, and in occupied Crimea; Russian National Guard and other internal security units deployed to these areas; and Russian-backed forces in eastern Ukraine.
-The separatists inside Ukraine, the Russian National Guard and troops in Crimea were not included in the previous U.S. estimate of 150,000.
+The new estimate includes military troops along the border, in Belarus and in occupied Crimea, as well as Russian National Guard and other internal security units, and Russian-backed forces in eastern Ukraine.
+The separatists inside Ukraine, the National Guard and troops in Crimea were not included in the previous U.S. estimate of 150,000.

 The Kremlin sent a reminder to the world of its nuclear might, announcing drills of its nuclear forces for the weekend.
 Putin will monitor the sweeping exercise Saturday that will involve multiple practice missile launches.